-OFF-ROAD TRANSPORT

-Getting to distant fields over rough trails may be difficult for the young person who cannot walk.
+OFF-ROAD TRANSPORT Getting to distant fields over rough trails may be difficult for the young person who cannot walk.
 A simple carrying frame can be used to carry the child and also the tools and grain.

-GUIDELINES OR RAILS

-For the child who is blind, or has difficulty with balance, hand rails may make it easier to get from the house to the garden, the latrine, and the well or water hole.
+GUIDELINES OR RAILS For the child with vision loss or who has difficulty with balance, hand rails may make it easier to get from the house to the garden, the latrine, and the well or water hole.

-Alternatives to farm work

-Many disabled villagers will need to learn skills other than farm work.
-If unemployment is high it may not be wise to train disabled persons for jobs where there is a lot of competition.
+Alternatives to farm work Many villagers with disabilities will need to learn skills other than farm work.
+If unemployment is high it may not be wise to train people with disabilities for jobs where there is a lot of competition.
 In fact, any sort of paid job may be hard to get.
-Therefore, it often makes more sense to teach young disabled persons skills so that they can become self-employed.
-Or perhaps several disabled and non-disabled persons can become partners in a small 'home industry'.

-A village-based rehabilitation center with a shop can teach young disabled persons different manual skills such as leatherwork, clothes making, woodworking or welding.
+Therefore, it often makes more sense to teach young people with disabilities skills so that they can become self-employed.
+Or perhaps several people with and without disabilities can become partners in a small home industry.
+A village-based rehabilitation center with a shop can teach young people with disabilities different manual skills such as leatherwork, clothes making, woodworking or welding.
 While they are with the program, they can use these skills to make a wide range of rehabilitation and orthopedic equipment.
 They can also make toys, chairs, leather goods, clothes, and other objects for sale.
 The income from the sale of these things can help cover some of the costs of the rehabilitation program and training.
-When the learners have gained enough skills, perhaps the community program can help them set up their own small 'shop' in their home, village, or neighborhood.

-and set up their own small business in their home is one of the best approaches to employment for disabled persons with good minds and hands.

-In several countries, organizations for the disabled have started revolving loan plans that provide the disabled craftsperson with the basic equipment to start his or her own small business.
-The loans are paid back little by little over a reasonable time, so that the same money can be used to help another disabled person get started.
+When the learners have gained enough skills, perhaps the community program can help them set up their own small shop in their home, village, or neighborhood.
+In several countries, organizations that serve people with disabilities have started revolving loan plans that provide a craftsperson with the basic equipment to start their own small business.
+The loans are paid back little by little SELF-EMPLOYMENT-A WISE APPROACH WHERE JOBS ARE HARD TO GET Helping people with disabilities become craftspeople and set up their own small business in their home is a good option to generate income. over a reasonable time, so that the same money can be used to help another person with disabilities get started.